Retreats at DSMC

 ABOUT THE WEATHER, WHAT TO BRING, AND WHAT TO WEAR:

 Be prepared for summer weather temperatures in the 80-90's during the day and 60-70s at night.
 All buildings and cabins are air-conditioned.
 Modest light clothing is recommended.
-We ask you to please cover your knees and shoulders and we request no sleeveless wear, tank tops etc. out of respect for the monks.
+Shorts are fine -but not super short.
+Cover most of the leg to the knees.
+No tights please.
 Please wear clothes without political slogans or messages on them.
 The traditional color to wear for retreat is white.
 It is an encouragement of purity and helps to empty the mind.
-However, this is completely optional and left to your own discretion.
+However, this is optional and left to your own discretion.

 A laundry room is available for students to wash clothes.